Saipan incident: Events

 The Irish Times article increased tensions greatly.
 McCarthy decided to question Keane about the article.
 In a team meeting McCarthy held up a copy of the article and asked "What's this all about?", and an argument started.
 McCarthy then accused Keane of faking injury when Ireland were playing Iran in the second leg of the play off.
 Keane then unleashed a stinging verbal tirade against McCarthy: "Mick, you're a liar … you're a fucking wanker.
 I didn't rate you as a player, I don't rate you as a manager, and I don't rate you as a person.
 You're a fucking wanker and you can stick your World Cup up your arse.
 The only reason I have any dealings with you is that somehow you are the manager of my country!
 You can stick it up your bollocks."
 Mick McCarthy then held a press conference announcing that he had sent Keane home.

 Niall Quinn observed in his autobiography that "Roy Keane's 10-minute oration [against Mick McCarthy] ... was clinical, fierce, earth-shattering to the person on the end of it and it ultimately caused a huge controversy in Irish society."
 But at the same time, he was also critical of Keane's stance, saying that "[Keane] left us in Saipan, not the other way round.
 And he punished himself more than any of us by not coming back."

 None of his team-mates voiced support for Keane during the meeting, though some later expressed their support to him privately.
 Keane mentioned in his autobiography that Gary Breen and David Connolly visited his room.
 Senior players Steve Staunton and Niall Quinn seemed to take the side of McCarthy, and the FAI, in the argument that followed.
 Staunton was the most loyal to the FAI line of the argument.
 He was later given the captaincy in Keane's absence.

 Aftermath

 Despite the efforts of the media and Taoiseach Bertie Ahern, Keane and McCarthy failed to resolve the conflict and Keane missed the World Cup.
 Keane gave an interview concerning the controversy to RTÉ and when asked if it was possible to go back he did not deny that he might.
-The Irish football team were defeated in a penalty shootout by Spain in the second round.
+The Irish football team were defeated in a penalty shootout by Spain in the second round on 16 June.

 The FAI commissioned a report from external consultants Genesis, into its World Cup preparations.
 The "Genesis Report" agreed with many of Keane's criticisms, finding that the FAI structure was not conducive to good planning and making a range of recommendations.
 The complete report was not published for legal reasons.
 Brendan Menton resigned as FAI General Secretary at this time, and the media linked the two events, though Menton denied this.